fedosejev/react.tips/data/checkboxes-in-react/content.md

 <figcaption class="figure-caption">Code snippet 11.
 Application.jsx</figcaption>
 </figure>

-If the label already in our set then we delete from the set:
+If the label is already in our set then we delete from the set:

 <figure class="figure">
 <pre>